 Davidson College also attracts a significant number of visitors to the campus each year for a variety of purposes beyond the athletics events held on campus.
-For instance, some may informally come to Davidson to walk and enjoy the arboretum or may attend one of the several official events that the college hosts on an annual basis.
-These events include large scale events such as Reunion Weekend,
+For instance, some may informally come to

-Commencement and Access Davidson, as well as arts, cultural and civic events such as lectures, music performances, or galas.
-According to attendance data provided by Davidson, more than 20,000 visitors attended non-athletic, on-campus events in the last academic year, with an estimated spend of approximately \$2 million.
+Davidson to walk and enjoy the arboretum or may attend one of the several official events that the college hosts on an annual basis.
+These events include large scale events such as Reunion Weekend, Commencement and Access Davidson, as well as arts, cultural and civic events such as lectures, music and theatre performances, or galas.
+According to attendance data provided by Davidson, approximately 30,000 visitors attend non-athletic, on-campus events in an average academic year, with an estimated spend of approximately \$3 million.